-Facebook Automated ads are those, which Facebook helps you to create and disseminate on an ongoing basis with minimal maintenance needed.
+Facebook Automated ads are those that Facebook helps you to create and disseminate on an ongoing basis with minimal maintenance needed.

-Your ad will then run continuously and Facebook will instruct you as to how you can optimize for best results.
+Your ad will then run continuously and Facebook will instruct you as to how you can optimise it for the best results.

-Now that you’ve nailed down the basic, it may be time to consider what it is your posting and how it fits into your overall Strategy.
+Now that you’ve nailed down the basics, it may be time to consider the content you are posting to Facebook and how it fits into your overall strategy.
 We’ve got some resources that can definitely help you on this journey.

 - Along the same lines, check out some great examples.
-We’ve put together some of our favorite right here.
+We’ve put together some of our favourites here.

 - Put it all into a larger strategy with set KPIs.
 Learn how here.